jonnywintech/my_data/Flutter/03_setted_functions.md

 ```dart
 @overide
 ```
-`@overide` is special keyword that let you overide default class function / values thar are defined by inheretance
+`@overide` is special keyword it is used for LINTER ( checking typos and stuff before it is build it give warnings  etc ).

 for example set hashcode of object to be equal to name so it could compare it